lightning/bolts/12-offer-encoding.md

     - MUST fail the request if bitcoin is not a supported chain.
   - otherwise:
     - MUST fail the request if `invreq_chain`.`chain` is not a supported chain.
+  - if `offer_features` supports `async_receive`:
+    - if the payee is online:
+      - MUST forward the `invoice_request` to the payee
+    - otherwise (payee is offline):
+      - if `invreq_features` supports `keysend`:
+        - MUST reply with the static keysend invoice previously provided by the payee
+      - otherwise:
+        - MUST reply with `invoice_error`

 ## Rationale